sebasdominguez/tasks-list/README.md

 ## Start Point

-- Clone the repo
+1. Clone the repo
-- Open a terminal on the root and run 'docker-compose up --build'
+2. Open a terminal on the root and run 'docker-compose up --build'
-- Enjoy it...
+3. Enjoy it...

+## Unit testing

+1. Open a terminal in /client
+2. Run `npm run test`